jlwitthuhn/ToanMachine/README.md

 * Recording wet/dry pair and metadata are bundled together as a single zip file.
 It is impossible to mix up your tracks or load incorrect metadata.
 * Users can inject their own guitar DI into the training signal as validation data to answer the question "How accurate is this capture for my guitar specifically?".

-Toan Machine is currently built on MLX and will only work on Apple-Silicon-based Macs.
+Toan Machine is currently only compatible with Apple Silicon Macs.
+Support for nVidia cards on Windows is planned for the future.

 # Installation